 1. Fit a tracking tracking device

 Imagine you hear a noise on your drive in the middle of the night.
 Look outside.
 Your pride & joy is gone.
 Without a GPS tracker your chances of seeing that vehicle again a very slim.
-However, suppose you’d fitted a iTrack GPS tracker – you would simply pull out your mobile phone, open the free app and see in real time on Google Maps where your car is going.
+However, suppose you’d fitted a iTrack GPS tracker.
+You would simply pull out your mobile phone and open the free app.
+Google Maps will then show you in real time where your car is going.
 You can then call the Police and rely the information to catch them red handed.

 iTrack even offer hard wired trackers that can remotely immobilise the vehicle and cut the fuel supply to the engine – clever eh?!

 Most modern cars will come with a factory fitted immobiliser.
 But adding a car alarm can reduce your car insurance premium as well as the risk of car theft.

 Fitting a tracking device won’t prevent a vehicle from being stolen, but it will increase the chances of it being recovered and returned by the police.